 The word 'anaesthesia' means 'loss of sensation'.
 Common procedures include:

 - general anaesthesia – putting the patient into a reversible state of unconsciousness.
 Anaesthetic drugs are injected into a vein, or anaesthetic gases are breathed into the lungs

 - regional anaesthesia – blocking pain in a large area of the patient’s body (common in day surgery or where a general anaesthetic may be risky).
 Regional anaesthesia is when local anaesthetic drugs are injected near to the bundles of nerves which carry signals from that area of the body to the brain.
 Regional anaesthesia is commonly used as the sole anaesthetic agent in caesarean sections

 - pre-hospital emergency medicine

-As their career progresses, many anaesthetists develop an interest in a clinical or research sub-specialty such as intensive care medicine or resuscitation and trauma.
+As their career progresses, many anaesthetists develop an interest in a clinical or research sub-specialty.

 Want to learn more?